homelabos/homelabos/docs/development/vagrant.md

 The next step is to set up a host mapping.
 Edit your `/etc/hosts` file to contain an entry pointing `servicename.yourdomain` to the IP found above.

+Now you should be able to hit `servicename.yourdomain` in a browser and have the service page served successfully by Traefik.

 ## Resetting Vagrant

 Running `vagrant destroy` will erase your vagrant machine image, and let you start fresh.